terencezl/terencezl.github.io/index.md

 Since the algorithm's debut success, I became the trusted expert on the core tech in the leadership team and took on the scientific authority in product marketing and policy & legal messaging.
 I built the Research/ML division, laid out the technological foundation and assembled a team.
 I was very keen on nurturing the team, sharing knowledge, and recording sessions for broader access & history keeping, a practice I picked up during the pandemic remote working environment.
 Recently I came across a book [The Staff Engineer's Path](https://newsletter.pragmaticengineer.com/p/the-staff-engineers-path) (highly recommend!) and found a lot of common themes.

 I encountered a vast lineup of technologies along the way, and became a proficient user in order to get the most out of them.
-They ranged from general SWE products like **protobuf & gRPC**, **Redis Stream**, **RocksDB**, **AWS**, **Datadog**, to Deep Learning specific ones like **MXNet**, **PyTorch**, **OpenCV**, **ONNX Runtime**, **OpenVINO**, **ncnn**, **CuPy**, **TensorRT**, GPU batching utility **service streamer**, **K-nearest neighbors** algorithms.
+They ranged from general SWE products like **protobuf & gRPC**, **Redis Stream**, **RocksDB**, **AWS**, **Datadog**, to Deep Learning specific ones like **MXNet**, **PyTorch**, **OpenCV**, **ONNX Runtime**, **OpenVINO**, **ncnn**, **CuPy**, **TensorRT**, GPU batching utility **service streamer**, **K-nearest neighbors** algorithms, **tensorboard**, **MLFlow**, **DVC**.
 I had to take face detectors and embedders apart in pieces and put them back together with different acceleration framework backends to understand how to create the best interfaces.
 I fusioned three tough C++ libraries (and more utility ones) together to arrive at what I needed for things to scale.
 They were incredibly challenging and equally fun.

 * Created a facial recognition [algorithm](https://pages.nist.gov/frvt/reportcards/11/clearviewai_000.html) ranked **US #1** and **World #2**.
-* Research & implemented a **deca-billion-scale** face search engine that was **500+** times the throughput of SOTA, leading to true scalability and future cost savings on the level of ten million dollars.
+* Research & implemented a **deca-billion-scale** face search engine that was **500+** times the throughput of SOTA.
+Near-term 1/10 server cost & much higher capacity.
+Long-term $10M annual savings.
-* Designed massive data pipelines with dense compute saturating hardware resource constraints.
-Perfected efficient parallelized model training using tens of nodes and GPUs.
+* Perfected efficient model training using tens of nodes/GPUs, enabling Research function.
-* Pushed models to be more lightweight and efficient with distillation training, quantization, pruning & trimming and hardware acceleration.
+* Pushed models to be efficient with distillation training, quantization, pruning & trimming and hardware acceleration.
 Streamlined deployment with model encryption and serving engines.
+* Served as cross-team liaison in Platform Engineering.
+Designed & reviewed multiple compact ML data pipelines & inference infra for images/videos.
+Several $100k more efficient.
-* Laid out the company ML/Research foundation and built a team.
+* Laid out company ML foundation.
+Participated in hiring loops.
+Built & nurtured team.
+* Planned & executed on product development & GTM of PAD feature.
-* Worked to get the right science and messaging in marketing campaigns with public letters and engagement to policy officials.
+* Co-wrote marketing materials, public letters and engaged with policy officials.

 -----------------